DEFEND-IT/defend-it/README.md

 - Software development (Python, C, JavaScript)
 - Network operations, assessment, and secure design

-This site is an early representation of the services that will be offered through DEFEND I.T.
+This site is an early representation of the services that will be offered through **Defend I.T.
+Solutions™**.

 ---